050 Using Matplotlib#

 • Note, the legend has only been placed on the diagonal subplots where it doesn’t overlap with the data.

-• You can use the plt.tight_layout() function as the final command to ensure that the subplot axes titles don’t overlap other subplots.
+• You can use the plt.tight_layout() function as the final command to ensure that the subplot axis labels don’t overlap other subplots.

 plot3